-- Allowing more forms of secondary housing on a single property, such as coach houses - e Allowing more forms of secondary housing on a single property, such as suites within duplexes and triplexes - Allowing rental housing to be developed on institutional (i.e. church-owned) property - Using City-owned land to help create new affordable/rental housing - Encouraging more rental buildings in the Town Centre - ▲ 1/2 ▼ - (151 responses, 0 skipped)
+- Allowing more forms of secondary housing on a single property, such as coach houses - Allowing more forms of secondary housing on a single property, such as suites within duplexes and triplexes - Allowing rental housing to be developed on institutional (i.e. church-owned) property - Using City-owned land to help create new affordable/rental housing None of the above - Encouraging more rental buildings in the Town Centre

-Q56 Do you have any other suggestions for making housing more affordable in White Rock?
+Do you have any other suggestions for making housing more affordable in White Rock?